-The Lemon Collective (formerly The Lemon Bowl DC) is a shared work space in Washington D.C. where the city’s creative and curious gather to teach and learn new DIY skills.
+The Lemon Collective (formerly The Lemon Bowl DC) is a workshop space in Washington D.C. where the city’s creative and curious gather to teach and learn new skills.
 We are located in the Park View neighborhood at 3015 Georgia Avenue NW.
-View the calendar for a series of upcoming workshops.
+View the calendar to view (and sign-up) for our upcoming workshops.

 Still have questions?
 Check out our FAQ page.

 - For general inquiries and to teach a class at The Lemon Collective contact firstname.lastname@example.org.